ee292d/labs/lab3/README.md

 model (which consists of a lot of overlapping boxes and their keypoints) and merges them into a few clean boxes and poses.
 You can read more about this NMS process in [Non-Max Suppressions - How do they Work?](https://petewarden.com/2022/02/21/non-max-suppressions-how-do-they-work/).

+### Reading Text

+Finding text in a natural scene and reading it is known as "scene OCR", and you can give it a try for yourself by installing EasyOCR with `pip install --break-system-packages easyocr` and then running `python ./read_text.py`.

+Unfortunately this takes over 30 seconds per frame, even on a Pi 5, so it's not useful for real time applications.
+I hope that we'll see smaller models emerge for this task in the future.